 The key roles of a governing body are to:

-The aim of the governing body is to help Coton CofE (VC) Primary School to provide the best possible education for its pupils and working environment for its staff.
-The governing body of Coton Primary School is composed of:
+The aim of the governing body is to help The Federation of Farnham and Rickling Primary Schools to provide the best possible education for its pupils and working environment for its staff.
+The governing body of The Federation of Farnham and Rickling Primary Schools is composed of:

 The Governing Board has two committees -